 In Fort Lauderdale and West Palm Beach, Florida, Serenity House Detox provides the help you or your loved one need after heroin addiction.
 Serenity House Detox offers many services as part of supervised, safe heroin or opiate detox, including:

 - Group and family therapy

 - Medical detox

 - Women’s detox

 If you or someone you love needs help for heroin addiction, that help begins at Serenity House Detox.
-Call Serenity House Detox now at 866-294-5306 and get that monkey off your back.
+Call Serenity House Detox now at 866.294.5306, or contact us at your earliest convenience and get that monkey off your back.